ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/auto_append_help_tags.rst

 ``developer_documentation`` are added to your package.py `help`_ attribute each
 time the Rez package is built.

-You can also tell :ref:`rez_sphinx build` to include other files by adding this snippet into any .rst file:
+You can also tell :ref:`rez_sphinx build run` to include other files by adding this snippet into any .rst file:

 ::